 As the name implies, this page serves as a dumping ground - a list of games I've tried and found underwhelming, but have so little of note about them that they don't even warrant an in-depth thrashing.
-So, rather than cluttering up the Quickie pages with the same basic synopsis again and again, here's a list of uninteresting, grating and/or subpar RPGs that are noteworthy only for their sheer mediocrity.
+So, rather than cluttering up the Quickie pages with the same basic synopsis again and again, here's a list of uninteresting, obnoxious and/or subpar RPGs that are noteworthy only for their sheer mediocrity.
 And maybe the arrogance of their undertalented devs.

 A crappy MMO that eats your soul.
 Really, that's the premise.
 Its pretty bad when your pitch is immediately made far less scary by the actual reality of MMO addicts, and just a touch insensitive when you use that as the premise for your dumb little media franchise.
 But then they have the gall to sell all four discs of the game separately at full price.
 No joke; there's no time break between the stories or even any real updates to the mechanics.
 Hell, all the cutscenes for 1-3 are on the disc of 4, voiceover and all, so it's not even a matter of space.
 Scummy as hell, but I guess they had to make do with something before the age of microtransactions.